IlluviumGame/IIPs/iips/iip-[wolfehr-tba].md

 Elected by Core team
 * 1 member of the core team

 Council Members serve for 3 epochs (exception for initial rollout as specified below) and can be reelected indefinitely.
-The core team is accountable for determing how to elect their representative.
-They do not need approval from the DAO on their method of electing a representative.

 ### Justification